aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 .. image:: images/cvp_studios_l3ls_evpn/17EVPNPT4.gif
    :align: center

 Success!
 We now have a working L3LS/EVPN topology, but not for the hosts yet.
 We need to configure the port-channels on the leafs to the hosts below them.
-For that, let’s use the **Interface Configuration Studio** and then we’ll test connectivity across the fabric.
+|br| For that, let’s use the **Interface Configuration Studio** and then we’ll test connectivity across the fabric.

 **7. Interface Studio**